 You will find that your progress will become stagnated unless you give your body something new to respond to.
-Replace your workout routine after every six weeks.
-Do a week or two of a different style of training then go back to your usual routine and repeat.
+After every six weeks, change your workout routine.
+Do a week or two of a different style of training then go back to your usual routine and repeat?
 This is also a fantastic way to keep your mental state fresh as you’re doing something new every once in a while.

 5. Take Part In a Transformation Challenge

 Transformation challenges create a sense of community amongst people who are trying to achieve similar fitness goals.
 Try signing up for one and enjoy the process of entering and meeting new people.
 It also gives you something to work towards that is more tangible as there’s usually some kind of cash prize.